mikhael-dantas/e_commerce_simplified_api/README.md

 // - running the test generator script in testmaker.ts ```ts-node testmaker.ts```
 // and make sure to check the script logs to maintain tests folder structure.

-// yaehhhhhh this is a super project!
+// yaehhhhhh this is a super application!
 // this way, we have everything ready to start implementing our application from the tests.
 // to make sure the app is ready to go to production without detectable bugs, run the tests and make sure they pass.
 // - using jest: ```yarn jest```
+// - using docker: ```yarn docker:test```

 // ### Main technologies used:
+// code:
 // - node.js
 // - TypeScript
 // - GraphQL
 // - Jest
 // - Postgres

+// infra:
+// - docker

 ## customer
 have a proper schema with: id, possessorId